Build the Habit of Good Attendance

 - Communicate with the school: Ensure teachers know how to contact you.
 Talk to teachers if you see a sudden change in behavior.
 Keep an eye on attendance through PowerSchool.

 Excused and Unexcused Absences

-Every parent, guardian, or other person having control or charge of any child who will have reached the fifth birthday on or before September 30 of any school year and who has not passed the eighteenth birthday shall send such child to a public school or otherwise provide the child with an education in accordance with state law unless the child is exempt from the state’s compulsory attendance requirement.
+Every parent, guardian, or other person having control or charge of any child who will have reached the fifth birthday on or before September 30 of any school year and who has not passed the eighteenth birthday shall cause such child to attend a public school or otherwise provide the child with an education in accordance with state law unless the child is exempt from the state’s compulsory attendance requirement.

 —Code of Virginia, 1950, as amended, § 22.1-254.